 - Pull related post featured images with proper thumbnails

-The Related For WP plugin offers most of the same features you find elsewhere: custom caching, automated links and a custom template.
+The Related For WP plugin offers most of the features you find elsewhere: custom caching, automated links, and a custom template.

-But there is one nice added feature with this plugin that I really like.
+But there is one nice added feature with this plugin that I like.
 It lets you change links on certain posts if you want to manually alter the related content.
-The plugin gives you full control over links on each page and you can even rearrange the order, too.
+The plugin gives you complete control over links on each page, and you can rearrange the order.

-For installation you can use a widget or a shortcode – both of which can work in any theme.
-The backend has a full setup wizard that can guide you through the whole process.
+For installation, you can use a widget or a shortcode – both of which can work in any theme.
+The backend has a complete setup wizard to guide you through the process.

 I often prefer related post plugins that gather links from categories and tags.
 This cuts down on the required processing power since the plugin doesn’t need to scan your content or headlines for keywords.

-And since this plugin is totally free, the developer released a free add-on template on GitHub.
-You can use this to append features onto the plugin for even greater customization.
+And since this plugin is free, the developer released a free add-on template on GitHub.
+You can append features onto the plugin for even greater customization.

 For a more heavy-duty plugin, check out Similar Posts.
-It’s a newer plugin, currently in v2.7 with frequent updates from the creator.
+It’s a newer plugin with frequent updates from the creator.

 Note that this does require a bit more work to get it all running smoothly.
-But it also grants you a lot more control over the related post setup.
+But it also gives you more control over the related post setup.

-Here’s one other option that is fairly new.
+Here’s one other option that is relatively new.
 Related Post by Pickplugins lets you display related article links underneath your page content.

-It works just like other plugins, in that it will scan content, categories and tags to find an assortment of relevant posts.
+It works just like other plugins, scanning content, categories, and tags to find an assortment of relevant posts.
 This happens automatically once you install the plugin for the first time.
-But you also have manual control to choose the links yourself, if you want to.
+But you also have manual control to choose the links yourself if you want to.

-The plugin also comes with a few unique features like an optional slider view and a way to setup the related posts inside your archive pages.
+The plugin also has a few unique features, like an optional slider view and a way to set up the related posts inside your archive pages.
 Overall, it’s a pretty solid plugin to play with.
 It’s just one of many you can try when looking for that perfect related posts plugin for your site.